4.4 Switch Expressions and Pattern Matching (Java 14+)

-Since Java 14, the switch statement has been significantly upgraded.
-Now switch can be used not just as a statement but as an expression that returns a value.
-Java 21 further enhanced it with pattern matching support.
+Starting from Java 14, the traditional switch statement received a major upgrade.
+Now switch can be used not just as a statement but also as an expression that returns a value.
+In Java 21, pattern matching was added, making it even more powerful.

 1. Problems with the Old switch Statement

-The old switch was prone to fall-through bugs when break was accidentally omitted.
+The old switch was prone to fall-through bugs where forgetting a break would cause execution to run into the next case.

 int day = 2;